-- 3. Press the Security Type field to select WEP. - 4.
-Press the SSID field.
-From the Network Name (SSID) keyboard, enter the SSID name used by the target Access Point (case sensitive), and press Done when finished. - The card should be given the SSID used by the target AP.
-If this field is left blank, the device will attempt to connect to the first available AP. - One of the most common problems associated with connection to an AP arises because of an improperly entered SSID.
+- 4. Press the SSID field.
+From the Network Name (SSID) keyboard, enter the SSID name used by the target Wireless Access Point (case sensitive), and press Done when finished. - The card should be given the SSID used by the target WAP.
+If this field is left blank, the device will attempt to connect to the first available WAP. - One of the most common problems associated with connection to a WAP arises because of an improperly entered SSID.
 The same case must be maintained when entering this information.
 ABC is not the same as Abc. - The alpha-numeric string is AMX by default, but can later be changed to any 32-character entry.
-This string must be duplicated within the Network Name (SSID) field on the AP.
-As an example, if the SSID is MINISTRY, this word and the case within must match both the Network Name (SSID) field on the touch panel's Network Name SSID field and on the AP's Basic Wireless Configuration page. - Toggle the Encryption button until it reads either 64 or 128 Bit Key Size.
+This string must be duplicated within the Network Name (SSID) field on the WAP.
+As an example, if the SSID is MINISTRY, this word and the case within must match both the Network Name (SSID) field on the touch panel's Network Name SSID field and on the WAP's Basic Wireless Configuration page. - 5.
+Toggle the Encryption field (FIG. 22) until it reads either 64 Bit Key Size or 128 Bit Key Size.
 The 64/128 selection reflects the bit-level of encryption security.
-This WEP encryption level must match the encryption level being used on the AP.
+This WEP encryption level must match the encryption level being used on the WAP.

-WEP will not work unless the same Default Key is set on both the panel and the Access Point.
-For example: if the Access Point has been set to default key 4 (which was 01:02:03:04:05), the panel's key 4 must be set to 01:02:03:04:05.
+WEP will not work unless the same Default Key is set on both the panel and the Wireless Access Point.
+For example: if the Wireless Access Point has been set to default key 4 (which was 01:02:03:04:05), the panel's key 4 must be set to 01:02:03:04:05.

-- 6. Toggle the Default Key field to choose a WEP Key value (from 1- 4) that matches what will be used on the target.
-This value MUST MATCH on both devices (FIG. 21). - 7.
-Write down this Current Key string value for later entry into the AP's WEP Key field (typically entered without colons) and into other communicating panel's Current Key field.
+- 6. Toggle the Default Key field to choose a WEP Key value (from 1-4) that matches what will be used on the target.
+This value MUST MATCH on both devices. - These WEP Key identifier values must match for both devices. - 7.
+Press the particular WEP Keys button to launch the WEP Passphrase keyboard. - 8.
+Within the WEP Passphrase keyboard (FIG. 23), enter a character string or word (such as AMXPanel) and press Done when finished.